eljefe303030/Melius/README.md

 ## Optional Mods

 Within the left hand pane of MO2 there is a section for optional mods.
-Put a tick next to any of these that you want to enable:
+Click on the mod you want to enable and it will highlight it in the right hand pane.
+Put a tick next to it in the right hand pane to enable it:
 1. [Doubled Enemy Numbers](https://www.nexusmods.com/starfield/mods/6030) doubles the number of enemies.
 Royal Galaxy already increases enemies by 1.5 but use this if you want even more.
 2. [DualSense - PS5 Icons](https://www.nexusmods.com/starfield/mods/215) use this if you use a PS5 controller
+3. [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) highly recommended you enable this, changes the landing ramps for your spaceships to manual control.
+Read the mod page before enabling to see how it works.
-3. [Legendary Module Recycler](https://www.nexusmods.com/starfield/mods/6074) great mod that give you the ability to remove modules from legendary weapons and spacesuits etc. This can make you overpowered if not used responsibly.
+4. [Legendary Module Recycler](https://www.nexusmods.com/starfield/mods/6074) great mod that give you the ability to remove modules from legendary weapons and spacesuits etc. This can make you overpowered if not used responsibly.
-4. [No Rescale on Interact](https://www.nexusmods.com/starfield/mods/7945) Enable if using NPC Height Variation Mod.
+5. [No Rescale on Interact](https://www.nexusmods.com/starfield/mods/7945) Enable if using NPC Height Variation Mod.
-5. [NPC Height Variation Mod](https://www.nexusmods.com/starfield/mods/7466) Varies NPC heights but can cause clipping of female NPCs and furniture.
+6. [NPC Height Variation Mod](https://www.nexusmods.com/starfield/mods/7466) Varies NPC heights but can cause clipping of female NPCs and furniture.
-6. [NPC Female Height Patch](https://www.nexusmods.com/starfield/mods/12812) Enable if using NPC Height Variation Mod.
+7. [NPC Female Height Patch](https://www.nexusmods.com/starfield/mods/12812) Enable if using NPC Height Variation Mod.
+8. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.
+9. [ReShade](https://reshade.me/) - adds visual effects that increase the contrast between light and dark.
+Does have some FPS impact.
+Can cause some visual effects to get stuck, if this happens, reload your save.
+Worth the downsides in my opinion.
+Enable this mod by putting a tick next to it in the left hand pane, in the *'Disabled'* section.
+The 'Home' key is used to access the settings and the 'End' key is used to disable/enable the mod.
-7. [Royal - Hard Mode Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) All Starborn, Creature, and Terrormorphs have slightly harder level scaling, damage, and movement speed.
+10. [Royal - Hard Mode Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) All Starborn, Creature, and Terrormorphs have slightly harder level scaling, damage, and movement speed.
 Player HP gain per level reduced to 15.
 0.85x leveling speed.
-8. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.
-9. [Skip Intro](https://www.nexusmods.com/starfield/mods/10494) skips past the mining intro to the character creation point. **Do not** skip to the lodge, it will break the game!
+11. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
+Options for this mod, including turning it on/off are in the Settings -> Gameplay Options.
+Will cause missing body textures around the next of NPCs if used with [Simple Immersive Looting](https://www.nexusmods.com/starfield/mods/12677) when their heads have been blown off.
+12. [SKK Fast Start New Game (Starfield)](https://www.nexusmods.com/starfield/mods/5971) Fast Start New Game bypasses the Argos-Atlantis tutorials starting new and NG+ games from Lodge, Cydonia, Akila, Neon, Den or random location with full character configuration and some loadout choices.
+If you use this mod, read the mod pages for [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) and [Hide Show Helmet And Spacesuit Switch](https://www.nexusmods.com/starfield/mods/12324) as the items you need for these mods will need to be acquired within the game for the mods to be useable.
+When you start a new game with this mod the Ships Controls mod screen will appear, press the 'tab' key to go out of this screen and to continue.
+Go to you inventory, it will say it is not available, exit out of that screen, a message will say the mod setup has completed and you can then continue as normal.
-10. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) alternative and brighter flashlight.
+13. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) alternative and brighter flashlight.
 If you use this, make sure you disable the default flashlight 'Luxor's realistic Flashlight HD'.

 Since version 1.3.0 of this modlist, a lot of HD texture mods have been removed to help reduce the mod list download size and make the list more performance friendly.
 If you would like to have the best possible graphics, I highly recommend you use the [Starfield HD Overhaul mod](https://www.nexusmods.com/starfield/mods/5124).
 This is save safe to add or remove during a playthrough.